 (This was a scenario demonstrated at one of the Hush@Workplace projects)

 Did you know, that poor communication can cost your employees $37 billion, and burnout can lead to a loss of about $226 billion, due to decreased productivity?

 What more can you (CXOs, HRs, D&Is and Department Heads) do to support your employees?

-Every workplace differs in dynamics and culture, everyone needs that Hush; the much needed pause to slow down, and reflect for better clarity, which leads to increased productivity.
+Every workplace differs in dynamics and culture, everyone needs that Hush; to take a pause, slow down, and reflect for better clarity, for better mental well-being, and increased productivity.

 We are continuously looking to co-create refreshing Hush experiences for your people development, and to meet the different needs that you may have.

 From an hour long empathy session, to a two-day leadership retreat in Silence, Hush works closely with you to customise your sessions.

 Let us know how we can support you.
 Get in touch with us at email@example.com or by filling up the contact form below.